Aisha Buhari, Patience Jonathan meet at Presidential Villa – Nigeria News Headlines Today

 “Yesterday, I received my predecessor, Her Excellency Dame Patience Jonathan at the State House.

-“We discussed my efforts with regards to the greater involvement of women in politics and the participation of women at a lower level of governance.
+“We discussed my efforts with regards to greater involvement of women in politics and participation of women at lower level of governance.

 ”We also discussed girl-child education and her pet project “Women for Change,” she tweeted.